-The presence of genomic DNA is a simple way to differentiate between nucleated and enucleated cells.
+The presence of nuclear DNA allows differentiation between nucleated and enucleated cells.
 DRAQ5TM is a live-cell permeant dsDNA-specific probe that efficiently and stably labels nucleated cells.
-It is added to diluted whole blood or bone marrow, mixed and briefly incubated.
 DRAQ5TM fluoresces in the far-red when excited by blue or red laser on standard flow cytometer.
-The signal is detected in any channel above 675 nm, preferably including the peak emission at 697 nm.
+The signal is detected in any channel above 675 nm, and preferably centred around peak emission at 697 nm.
 This signal is then used to select exclusively or "gate" the nucleated cells without the complexity and risk associated with RBC lysis.
-The nucleated cell population may include rare progenitors like reticulocytes, or circulating dysplastic cells (e.g. in MDS, PNH), "occult" tumor cells or endothelial cells not present in healthy blood or marrow.
-These are better preserved by avoiding RBC lysis.
-Additionally, the DRAQ5TM signal can identify cell doublets (plotting peak area versus peak width) and DNA content of each cell (as described below).
-The far-red fluorescence of DRAQ5TM means that it can be combined with most visible range chromophores with limited or no spectral overlap.
+Nucleated cells may include rare tumor or endothelial cells not present in healthy blood or marrow.
+Such labelling of the nucleated cells also broadens the choice of RBC lytic techniques if these are, nonetheless, deemed necessary.